Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy

 In contrast to HH~1177, S284p1 is deeply embedded in its natal material and actively accreting, thus providing an opportunity to examine low metallicity massive star formation at an the early stage.
 S284p1 is also seen to be forming in a clustered environment, i.e., surrounded by hundreds of lower-mass YSOs, as well as several other lower-mass protostars driving relatively small jets.
 In addition, being at a much closer distance, allows resolution of much smaller spatial scales in the case of S284p1 compared to HH~1177.

 In this paper, the first of the LZ-STAR survey, we have focused on a detailed, quantitative study of the properties of the most massive protostar in the region, S284p1.
 We have argued that its highly symmetric outflow morphology is strong evidence for an ``ordered'' formation history, consistent with the simplest expectations of core accretion models.
 We have developed new massive protostar radiative transfer models designed for the low-metallicity (half-solar) conditions of the S284 region.
-Fitting these models to the NIR to FIR SED of S284p1 yields estimates of current protostellar mass of about $11\:M_\odot$, with a current age of $\sim3\times 10^5\:$yr.
+Fitting these models to the NIR to FIR SED of S284p1 yields estimates of current protostellar mass of about $10\:M_\odot$, with a current age of $\sim3\times 10^5\:$yr.
 We have explored the degeneracies in protostellar properties that arise from SED fitting.
 While SED fitting results are quite uncertain, several other pieces of evidence provide quantitative support to the derived model.
 These include the {\it JWST/NIRCam} observed NIR outflow cavity, which aligns with the global outflow axis and has a half-opening angle that is broadly consistent with that derived from SED fitting.
 In addition, the amount of CO-traced mass in the outflow lobe is consistent with the material expected to have been ejected from the natal core by the action of outflow feedback.

-We note that some qualitative features of the star formation activity in S284 based on the public {\it ALMA} and {\it JWST} data of the LZ-STAR Survey have been presented by \citet{2025ApJ...980..133J}, however this study, which we have only become aware of in the final stages of the preparation of our paper, is not an authorized part of LZ-STAR and has not influenced our analysis.
+We note that some qualitative features of the star formation activity in S284 based on the public {\it ALMA} and {\it JWST} data of the LZ-STAR Survey have been presented by \citet{2025ApJ...980..133J}, however this study, which we have only become aware of in the final stages of the preparation of our paper, is not part of the LZ-STAR Survey and has not influenced our analysis.